Hackers News Hackers News

 April 6, 2026 4 Min Read

-The attack began when an unauthorized actor gained control of the npm account belonging to Jason Saayman, the lead maintainer of the Axios project.
+The attack originated from an unauthorized takeover of the npm account belonging to Jason Saayman, the primary maintainer of the Axios project.
+The perpetrators stealthily altered the account’s registered email address to a ProtonMail address under their control, thereby securing full administrative privileges.

 GitHub issue #10604 — the Axios collaborator confirming the compromised maintainer has admin permissions (Source - Trend Micro)